-Unless you live directly on a subway line or bus route, it can be tough to get around without a vehicle.
+Unless you live directly on a subway line or bus route, it can be tough to get around without a vehicle in Kitchener.
 And even if you’re within close proximity to public transit, many of your destinations may be far off the routes.

 Further, if you live in suburban and rural parts of Kitchener, living without a car is nearly impossible.